Symmetric scale

+In music theory, a music scale can have certain symmetries, namely translational symmetry and inversional or mirror symmetry.

-In music, a symmetric scale is a music scale which equally divides the octave.
+The most prominent examples are scales which equally divides the octave.
 The concept and term appears to have been introduced by Joseph Schillinger and further developed by Nicolas Slonimsky as part of his famous Thesaurus of Scales and Melodic Patterns.
 In twelve-tone equal temperament, the octave can only be equally divided into two, three, four, six, or twelve parts, which consequently may be filled in by adding the same exact interval or sequence of intervals to each resulting note (called "interpolation of notes").

-Examples include the octatonic scale (also known as the symmetric diminished scale; its mirror image is known as the inverse symmetric diminished scale) and the two-semitone tritone scale:
+This leads to scales with translational symmetry which include the octatonic scale (also known as the symmetric diminished scale; its mirror image is known as the inverse symmetric diminished scale) and the two-semitone tritone scale:

 As explained above, both are composed of repeating sub-units within an octave.
 This property allows these scales to be transposed to other notes, yet retain exactly the same notes as the original scale (Translational symmetry).

 This may be seen quite readily with the whole tone scale on C: